rikyhidayat21/100-days-of-code/r1-log.md

 ### R1D3 22 July 2020
 **Today's**: I just finished lesson about promise at codecademy **Thought**: Promises made me confuse.
 But i'll keep learning, and tommorow i will learn to next lesson is async - await.

+### R1D4 23 July 2020
+**Today's**: Get introducton to async await in javascript.
+**Thought**: Can't wait to learn next part of this lesson at codecademy, but i have to rest, my body is not in good condition. keep healty!